DocsGetting StartedAuthentication

 By default, Bulwark uses session-based authentication with no password storage on the server for security.
 Credentials are held only in the browser session.

-Changing the Password via Bulwark Webmail
+Changing the password from Bulwark

 OAuth 2.0 / OpenID Connect